anoma/namada/documentation/specs/src/economics/public-goods-funding.md

     yay: proposalVote,
 }
 ```
-Where the proposalVote is simply `Yay` with an empty memo field.
+Where the proposalVote is simply the enum `Yay` with an empty memo field.

 - At epoch 49, Bob and Elsa submit an identical transaction.